 Empowering Users Through Self-Service: An Automation Revolution

-Determining the whens and hows of self-service experiences is deceptively simple.
-Customers expect experiences that seamlessly follow them wherever they go, but not all moments in the journey are created equal - not for the customer and not for the business.
-While some touch points are best automated, others benefit from human connection.
-Some moments need to be effortless and others pose opportunities to connect, wow and amaze.
+Determining when and how to deploy self-service is deceptively simple.
+Customers expect experiences that seamlessly follow them wherever they go, but not all moments in the journey are created equal—for the customer or for the business.
+While some touchpoints are best automated, others benefit from human connection.
+Some moments need to be effortless, and others offer opportunities to deepen trust and engagement.

-Knowing which interactions hold which opportunities is critical to building designing omni-channel experiences that allow your service teams to shine and build long relationships with your customers.
-What is the key?
-Strategic, targeted, friction.
+Knowing which interactions hold which opportunities is critical to designing omnichannel experiences that allow service teams to focus where they add the most value.
+The key is strategic, targeted friction.

 Customer Self-Service at Farfetch